 How much barley do we feed?

 The barley is designed to supplement standing feed already available in the paddock, and therefore is determined by the quality and quantity of available pasture.
-Given limited rainfall throughout summer, a standard dry ryegrass pasture would provide 8 MJME/kg DM and have an NDF of around 69%.
+Given the limited rainfall recently, a standard dry ryegrass pasture would provide 8 MJME/kg DM and have an NDF of around 69%.

-Using this as a guide, the table below estimates the amount of barley (12.5 MJME/kg DM) required to be fed to get close to energy requirements of 60kg SRW single-bearing and twin-bearing ewes grazing average dry feed in the weeks leading up to lambing and towards peak lactation.
+Using this as a guide, the table below presents the amount of barley (12.5 MJME/kg DM) required to be fed to get close to the energy requirements of 60kg SRW single-bearing and twin-bearing ewes grazing average dry feed in the weeks leading up to lambing and towards peak lactation.

 In situations where quantity of feed is lacking, offering hay (free-access) is highly recommended to help feed the animals to appetite.

 While this is a guide to help satisfy the energy requirements of pregnant ewes during late-pregnancy and early-lactation, it is normal for pregnant ewes to lose weight throughout this period.
 Rapid weight loss is when most issues occur and what we are trying to avoid.
-In many cases single bearing ewes, especially maidens, may not require grain assistance.
+In many cases, single-bearing ewes, especially maidens, may not require grain assistance.
 However, if required, feeding it closer to lambing can reduce the risk of dystocia.
-On the other hand, even on lush green feed twin bearing ewes will benefit from grain feeding, as the boost in energy can assist with energy needs during lambing and boost milk production during lactation.
+On the other hand, even on lush green feed, twin-bearing ewes will benefit from grain feeding, as the boost in energy can assist with lambing and boost milk production during lactation.

-Feeding grain to livestock has inherited a bad reputation over the last ten or so years, with many producers experiencing issues with acidosis “grain poisoning”, mis-mothering and dystocia in single bearing ewes.
-However, the below equations explain two major reasons why you cannot afford to not feed grain to lambing and lactating ewes.
+Feeding grain to livestock has inherited a bad reputation over the last ten or so years, with many producers experiencing issues with acidosis, “grain poisoning”, mis-mothering and dystocia in single-bearing ewes.
+However, the string of facts below explains two major reasons why you cannot afford not to feed grain to lambing and lactating ewes.

 -

-Lamb Survival: Grain = Energy > Energy = Larger Birth Weight > Larger Birth Weight = Higher Lamb Survival (caution when feeding single bearing ewes prior to lambing)
+Lamb Survival: Grain = Energy; Energy = Larger Birth Weight; Larger Birth Weight = Higher Lamb Survival (caution when feeding single-bearing ewes before lambing)

 -